 Akshayuk Pass in Auyuittunq National Park on Baffin Island in Nunavut is a 105 km hike that showcases a wild landscape with the world’s tallest rock cliff, Mt.
 Thor.
-You will experience hanging glaciers, sheer-faced mountains and perhaps even see a polar bear.
+You will experience hanging glaciers, and sheer-faced mountains, and perhaps even see a polar bear.

 Bruce Trail – 800 km

 This is Ontario’s best-known hiking and backpacking trail.
 The trail starts in the south near Niagara Falls and heads north to the Bruce Peninsula, finishing off in the beautiful little town of Tobermory.